Donovan Sebrango: Professional

 On July 9, 2023, as part of the trade that sent forward Alex DeBrincat to the Red Wings, Sebrango was traded to the Ottawa Senators.
 He was assigned to Ottawa's AHL affiliate, the Belleville Senators for the 2023–24 season, but also spent time with the team's ECHL affiliate Allen Americans.
 He appeared in 35 games for Belleville, registering seven points (all assists), and four games with Allen, scoring a goal and two points.
 He was again assigned to Belleville for the 2024–25 season, but recalled to Ottawa on November 26, 2024, to replace the injured Artem Zub.
 However, he never played for the Senators during his recall and was returned to Belleville on December 3.
 He was recalled from Belleville again on January 16, 2025, and made his NHL debut that night in a 1–0 loss to the Washington Capitals.
 He made one more appearance in a loss to the Boston Bruins on January 23 replacing an injured Jake Sanderson before being returned to Belleville on January 25.
 He finished the season in Belleville, scoring eight goals and 20 points in 50 games.

 On September 3, 2025, it was announced the Sebrango had signed a new one-year, two-way contract with the Senators.
 He opened the 2025–26 season with Ottawa roster, replacing the injured Tyler Kleven and made two appearances.
 However, upon Kleven's return from injury, Sebrango was placed on waivers and subsequently claimed by the Florida Panthers on October 16.
+He made his Panthers debut on November 1 in a game against the Dallas Stars, and registered his first two points with the team on November 11, assisting on goals by Brad Marchand and Jesper Boqvist in a 3–2 victory over the Vegas Golden Knights.
+In 40 games with the Panthers he recorded eight assists.

+A restricted free agent in the offseason Sebrango was not offered a qualifying offer and became an unrestricted free agent on July 1, 2026.
+On July 6, he signed a one-year contract to remain with the Panthers.